Effectiveness and delivery of the WORKWELL programme in the UK

 Inflammatory arthritis (IA) causes work disability, absenteeism (sick leave) and presenteeism (reduced productivity) at high cost to individuals, employers and society.
 A trial of job retention ‘vocational rehabilitation’ (VR) amongst people with IA in the United States showed that vocational rehabilitation was effective in reducing work disability.
 Despite this promising research, it is still unknown whether this approach transfers to the United Kingdom with its distinct approach to healthcare, social care and welfare structure.

-In previous research funded by Versus Arthritis (then Arthritis Research UK) we successfully modified the VR programme for the UK, which resulted in the development of the WORKWELL programme.
+In previous research funded by Arthritis UK (then Arthritis Research UK) we successfully modified the VR programme for the UK, which resulted in the development of the WORKWELL programme.
 This research also demonstrated this programme was both deliverable and acceptable in the UK context on a small scale via an associated feasibility trial.
-Our aim now is to build on this research to show the effectiveness and cost-effectiveness of WORKWELL on a nationwide basis.
+Our aim in this project was to build on this research to show the effectiveness and cost-effectiveness of WORKWELL on a nationwide basis.

 Aims